emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

         This function receives a pointer to a reference.
-This is to avoid placing the restriction on the client that the C call stack be a root.
+This is to avoid placing the restriction on the :term:`client program` that the C call stack be a :term:`root`.

 .. c:function:: mps_res_t mps_fix(mps_ss_t ss, mps_addr_t *ref_io)

     Tell the MPS about a :term:`reference`, and possibly update it.
-This function must only be called from within a :term:`scan function`.
+    This function must only be called from within a :term:`scan method`.

-    *ss* is the :term:`scan state` that was passed to the scan function.
+    *ss* is the :term:`scan state` that was passed to the scan method.

     *ref_io* points to the reference.

-    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated (see the topic :ref:`topic-moving`), and the scan function must continue to scan the :term:`block`.
-If it returns any other result, the scan function must return that result as soon as possible, without fixing any further references.
+    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated (see the topic :ref:`topic-moving`), and the scan method must continue to scan the :term:`block`.
+If it returns any other result, the scan method must return that result as soon as possible, without fixing any further references.

     .. deprecated:: 1.110